AtticusKuhn/past-papers-concepts/README.md

 A system for analyzing Cambridge Computer Science Tripos past papers to extract, store, and analyze key concepts and themes.

+## Overview

+The Past Paper Concept Analyzer is a comprehensive tool designed to analyze Cambridge Computer Science Tripos examination papers, extracting key computer science concepts and storing them in a structured database.
+This enables students, educators, and researchers to identify recurring themes, important topics, and changes in focus over time.

 ## Project Architecture: Event-Driven Processing Pipeline

 This project implements an event-driven processing pipeline architecture optimized for analyzing academic papers.
 This architecture was chosen specifically to address the unique challenges of processing examination papers with varying formats, extracting concepts using LLMs, and providing reliable analysis capabilities.